 Popular Object-Oriented Languages

-Now that we have a bit of an understanding of how object-oriented languages function, and where they tend to shine, let’s look at some of the most popular object-oriented programming languages:
+Now that we have a bit of an understanding of how object-oriented languages function, and where they tend to shine, let’s look at some of the most popular object-oriented programming languages.
+These languages include:

 - Java – Java is everywhere, and it is one of the most used and in-demand languages of all time.
 Java’s motto is ‘write once, run anywhere,’ and that is reflected in the number of platforms it runs on, and places it’s used.